parsampsh/adminx/doc/04_models.md

 ]);
 ```

+TODO : add a image from create form

 ### `fields_comments`
 This option sets comment for fields. this comment will be showed as placeholder in create and update forms.